codeclysm/fangedgames/content/post/turmoil-first-draft.md

 **While you are turned on** you can't spend strings.
 To remove it act on your impulses or give a hot string to someone.

 **While you are angry** you can't flee or make a move on someone.
 To remove it hurt someone or bottle it up.
+You can bottle it only 3 times.
+When you hurt someone you can start bottle it up again.

 **While you are hurt** you can't make 10+ on moves.
 To remove it seek help and heal or become your darkest self.
 If you were to become hurt while you already are hurt you become broken.